How Are Promotional Products Printed? The top 5 ways and their pros and cons

 Screen Printing

 Screen printing is often used for large, flat surfaces like fabric or signage.
-A stencil of your design is fastened to the screen and ink is forced through it with a blade or squeegee onto the product.
-Each colour is applied individually and uses a new screen for results like Andy Warhol’s Marilyn Monroe prints.
+The printers fasten a stencil of your design to a screen.
+The coloured ink is then forced through it with a blade or squeegee.
+Your promotional product is now printed!
+In screen printing, as well as pad, each colour is applied individually and uses a new screen.
+At the end, you’ll have results like Andy Warhol’s Marilyn Monroe prints.

 Pros: Screen printing is useful for quick printing on large areas.